santoshdahal2016/Nepali-News-Scrapper/README.md

 With the Nepali News Scrapper repository, developers and data enthusiasts can easily collect and extract news articles from popular Nepali news websites.
 Whether for research, analysis, or creating a news aggregation platform, this repository provides a reliable and flexible solution for gathering news data in the Nepali language.

 **Note:** It is essential to review and respect the terms of service and legal considerations of the targeted websites when using web scraping tools.

+## Workplan

+List of Tasks

+1. Scrape news from online news portal
+2. Store them in database
+3. Run the process in background
+4. Watch news portal for any changes , if detected scrape only changes  and store
+5. These news must be accessible through api according to date provided

+Tech Stack :

+1. Scrapping : Scrapy
+2. Database : Postgres
+3. Background Jobs : Celery
+4. API Framework : DRF (Django)

+Scrapy :